rsattar/Voucher/README.md

 ## License
 `Voucher` is available using an MIT license.
 See the LICENSE file for more info.

-## I'd Love to Know If You'r Using Voucher!
+## I'd Love to Know If You're Using Voucher!
 [Post to this Github "issue" I made to help us track who's using Voucher](https://github.com/rsattar/Voucher/issues/2) :+1: